uutzinger/LTC2473/README.md

 }
 ```

-More advanced example programs are included in the examples, including routines to convert readings to temperature.
+More advanced example programs are included.
+Some convert readings to temperature.

 Urs Utzinger, 2023